JaPrad/GamifyingEdu/README.md

 And very importantly, these games are made such that they can be **easily integrated** in the classrooms with existing curriculums.

-Making a social impact through universal accessibility to high quality educational resources is among GamifyingEdu's top priorities, and hence it's free and open-sourced.

 ## Technologies Used, and Subjects Covered

 GamifyingEdu uses **[p5.js][p5js-website]**, a wonderdul javascript library that enables create interactive visualizations with code for its **Physics** games.
 [Daniel Shiffman's][shiffman-website] **Nature of Code** ([book][noc-book-preface], [video series][noc-videos]) lays the foundation of the concept of Natural Simulations used to create them.